apache/spark/UPDATING.md

 ### Change parameter name in OpsgenieAlertOperator

 Change parameter name from ``visibleTo`` to ``visible_to`` in OpsgenieAlertOperator for pylint compatible

-### Use NULL as default value for dag.description

-Now use NULL as default value for dag.description in dag table

 ### Assigning task to a DAG using bitwise shift (bit-shift) operators are no longer supported